FoalTS/foal/docs/development-environment/vscode.md

 Then, you will need to configure it for TypeScript and make it fix the errors on save (when it is possible).

 1. Open the *Command Palette* (`Ctrl`+`Shift`+`P` or `Cmd`+`Shift`+`P`) and type `Open Settings (JSON)`.

     ![Open VSCode Settings](./open-vscode-settings.png)

-2. Then extend the settings to add the below options.
+2. Then extend the settings to add the options below.

     ```json
     {